CarlFlo/knut/README.md

 Comments and variables can be defined this way in a normal txt file.
 ```
-; this is a comment
+; this is a comment for the variable that is below it
+; It should provide a description, an example that helps
+; the user properly use and understand the purpose of the variable
 Money=1234

 Currency=Dollar